 Prey drive is fun for dogs, whereas aggression is not.

-Prey drive is adrenalin fuelled and therefore offers a chemical reward for the dog.
-They are reacting on impulse, rather than using the logical, thinking part of their brain, so familiarity and former friendships are often forgotten in the heat of the moment.
+The dog is reacting on impulse, rather than using the logical, thinking part of their brain, so familiarity and former friendships are often forgotten in the heat of the moment.

 For many greyhounds, the opportunity to express this behaviour in an otherwise socially devoid racing kennel environment may enhance its intensity.